axuanran/mirobot_ros2_control/README.md

 ```

 ! you must to edit the configuration for yourself
-! the homing with the joystick maybe have some unknown action and maybe break the robot and i  know nothing with it (:<)
+!
+Homing with the joystick maybe have some unexpected action and it maybe break the robot and i don't know why (:<)

-this project are used in my project for SH_CXDS
+if you encounter this problem, maybe you can try lifting hardware restrictions?
+I don't know how to fix it with a better way, use hand make my robot don't have a flexible  action as before )

 thanks for https://github.com/wlkata/WLKATA-Python-SDK-wlkatapython/

+(dev is already completed)